Cuban Salsa: Dile Que No with Lead’s Paseo steps

 Video Clip #2 from “Salsa Lovers”, DVD 04, Miami, Florida, USA, around year 2000, and uploaded to YouTube much later, is good to learn from.
 The video clip shows the last part of the El Clásico move where Dile Que No is done five times in a row.
 The Lead, Rene Gueits, shows us three different versions of Dile Que No in the same move!

-4. The fourth DQN is also the “Paseo” type of DQN, the recommended Dile Que No Continuado.
-Except of cause that the version of the “Salsa Lovers” is not as sharp and optimised as the MCC version.
+- The fourth DQN is also the “Paseo” type of DQN, the recommended Paseo Dile Que No. Except of cause that the version of the “Salsa Lovers” is not as sharp and optimized as the MCC version.

-It seems that Rene Gueits uses the “walking back on 1-2-3” DQN after a Coca-Cola turn and the “correct” DQN Continuado in other already left turning situations.
-I have seen the “walking back on 1-2-3” type of DQN in many videos but in my opinion there is no argument for ever using it except as a hack to rescue a Follow’s Coca-Cola turn if she uses the L-shaped Dile Que No and doesn’t have enough steps to position herself properly for a Coca-Cola on the Partner Circle.
+It seems that Rene Gueits uses the “walking back on 1-2-3” DQN after a Coca-Cola turn and the “correct” DQN PASEO in other already left turning situations.
+I have seen the “walking back on 1-2-3” type of DQN in many videos but in my opinion there is no argument for ever using it.

 This Rueda.Casino Lead also uses the “Goose Step DQN” for the first DQN forcing the Follow to step back on “1”, causing her to loose two steps for nothing, making it difficult to position her properly for a perfect Coca-Cola turn.
 It somehow works anyway in Rueda because the Follow hears the call of “Coca-Cola” and can do some last split seconds adjustments to the angle of her feet and survive the turn.

-Dile Que No Continuado is a basic figure replacing Dile Que No when the turning motion is already counter clockwise on the Partner Circle.
-Often DQN starts the left turning, counter clockwise motion, but that motion can also be started with Paseala steps and from Coca-Cola left turns as the second half of figures like Enchufla and Panqué as well as of DQN.
+Dile Que No with Paseo Steps is a basic figure replacing Dile Que No when the turning circular motion is already counter clockwise on the Partner Circle.
+Often DQN starts the left turning, counter clockwise motion, but that motion can also be started from Coca-Cola left turns as the second half of figures like Enchufla and Panqué as well as of DQN, etc.